Little v. LATFOR documents

 Intervenors and Counsel

-The intervenors are:
+The intervenors were:

 • Fifteen voters, from both urban and rural districts, who will suffer unfairly distorted representation in state or local government for various reasons, should the new law be overturned.